bookofproofs/bookofproofs.github.io/_sources/history/19th-century/da-silva.md

 * After graduating, da Silva applied for a teaching position in the Polytechnic School of Lisbon.
 * For the next few years da Silva followed a naval career.
 * The Sociedade Escholastico-Philomatica of Lisbon was founded in 1839.
-* Many of the leading politicians and academics were members of the Society and, from 1843, da Silva was associated with it.
 * Da Silva became a substitute lecturer at the Naval School in 1845.
 * stated that da Silva had been seriously ill for a long time, so for that reason he had been able to revise neither the preface nor the final part (from page 117 onwards) of his memoir.
-* They had one child, a son Júlio Daniel da Silva who was born in 1866.
 * Da Silva does not appear to have been well enough to teach between 1852 and 20 October 1965 when he retired as a lecturer.
 * Once retired, da Silva's health improved a little and he taught some courses at the University of Coimbra.
 * Most of da Silva's mathematical contributions were made during the years when he was forced to give up teaching because of ill health.